humayunsohail/onebyte-objectivec-style-guide/README.md

 # Offroad-ObjectiveC-Style-Guide
-This style guide provides the Objective-C rules for the iOS Development at Offroad Studios.
-These guidelines are inspired on The New York Times conventions plus those which we have experienced.
+Objective-C Style Guide for the iOS Ninjas of Offroad Studios.